PolishedTomato/swiftUI-100-days/README.md

+SwiftUI Day 73

+data.write(to:options:[.atomic, .completeFileProtection])
+atomic meanting to write into a auxiliary file then copy the content into original file. completeFileProtection allow access to this file only when device is unlocked.
+Bucket List challenge complete?
+//////
 SwiftUI Day 72

 Adding @MainActor attribute to a class is to ask swift to execute the code in this class with main actor, the thing that update our UI.